omasanori/schemebib/README.md

 To the extent possible under law, we have waived all copyright and related or neighboring rights to Scheme Bibliography.
 See `LICENSE` for details.

-Note that abstracts of materials quoted in the database is in general copyrighted and not covered by the statement above.

 ## Acknowledgments

 Thanks to Jim Bender for the invaluable work on readscheme.org website.